Jason2Brownlee/CosmicHorrorStoryArt/README.md

 ## Stories

+Each story has its own page with story synopsis, summarized selected scenes, summary of illustration directions, and art generated for the selected scenes.

-I tried to focus on short classic horror/cosmic horror stories that are in the public domain.
+I focused on short classic horror/cosmic horror stories that are in the public domain.
 The initial thought was to create an illustrated short story collection, and I still may.

-Each story has its own page with story synopsis, summarized selected scenes, summary of illustration directions, and art generated for the selected scenes.

-I tried to fiddle with the generated art only minimally (e.g. regenerate like this or like that).
+I fiddled with the generated art only minimally (e.g. regenerate like this or like that).
 I am interested in a generally automated process.

 Stories are listed in the chronological order of generation, hopefully showing an improvement in methods and results.

+Click the preview to see all art for each story.

 | Preview | Story |
 | ------- | ----- |